wentasah/novaboot/README.md

 - \-d, --dhcp-tftp

-    Turns your workstation into a DHCP and TFTP server so that NOVA can be booted via PXE BIOS on a test machine directly connected by a plain Ethernet cable to your workstation.
+    Turns your workstation into a DHCP and TFTP server so that the OS can be booted via PXE BIOS (or similar mechanism) on the test machine directly connected by a plain Ethernet cable to your workstation.

     The DHCP and TFTP servers require root privileges and `novaboot` uses `sudo` command to obtain those.
 You can put the following to